Which 1app.energy Smart Control mode should you use?

 That sequence usually keeps people out of the most common mistake: choosing an aggressive battery strategy before they are clear on whether the battery is really there for tariff upside, reserve, or home coverage.

-If you want the full reference view, go back to the Smart Controls overview.
+If you want the full reference view, go back to the Smart Controls overview, or visit 1app.energy/signup to start early-access onboarding.

 Relevant smart controls